-This optimization, which can be performed at optimization level High, normally reduces execution time, but increases code size.
+Loop unrolling, which can be performed at optimization level High, normally reduces execution time, but increases code size.
 The resulting code might also be difficult to debug.

 The compiler heuristically decides which loops to unroll.
+Only relatively small loops where the loop overhead reduction is noticeable will be unrolled.
 Different heuristics are used when optimizing for speed, size, or when balancing between size and speed.